elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Iterator Pattern lets you access and traverses through elements of an aggregate object (collection) sequentially without exposing its underlying representation.
-This pattern allows JavaScript developers to design looping constructs that are far more flexible and sophisticated.
-In ES6, Iterator and Generators are introduced, which further aids in the Iteration pattern implementation.
+      <strong>Interview Response:</strong> The Iterator Pattern allows you to progressively access and explores elements of an aggregate object (collection) without exposing its underlying representation.
+This technique enables JavaScript writers to create significantly more versatile and sophisticated looping constructs.
+Iterators and Generators were introduced in ES6, which aids in implementing the Iteration pattern.
 <br/>
     </div>
     <div>